adidvar/planetarium/README.md

 ```

-## Features
-Simulates gravitational interactions in a 2D space.
-Utilizes the Boost and SFML libraries for rendering and calculations.
-Capable of modeling long-term body motion and behavior.
-Provides a platform for experimentation and observation of gravitational effects.

 ## Screenshots
 ![Screenshot 1](assets/screenshot1.png)
 ![Screenshot 2](assets/screenshot2.png)
 ![Screenshot 3](assets/screenshot3.png)

-## Contributing
-Contributions are welcome!
-If you would like to contribute to the project, please follow these steps:

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for more details.

-## Contact
-If you have any questions, feedback, or suggestions, you can reach out to the project maintainer at adidvar@gmail.com.